 Not Recommended For: Budget conscious diners who prefer a traditional American menu in a family oriented casual setting.

 Recommended dishes: When available, The House made Filet Mignon Ravioli with Truffle Butter, and Parmesan Reggiano; The Panko Crusted Halibut with wasabi-sake sauce, over black forbidden rice ; and The Garganelli Pasta with wild boar ragu, fennel pollen, and sliced sheep ricotta. .

-Cafe Panache is a landmark, high end, BYOB restaurant.
-This local gem is a popular dining spot for celebrating a special occasion.
+Cafe Panache is a landmark, high end, upscale, BYOB restaurant, popular with diners for celebrating a special occasion.

-Kevin Kohler, an avid supporter of neighboring farmers, is an innovator having been one of the first chef's in New Jersey to use locally grown farm-fresh fruits and vegetables, free-range grass-fed live stock,
+The restaurant is now owned by the family of acclaimed Owner Chef- Kevin Kohler who passed away on January 6, 2021 at age 63.
+Kevin Kohler was an avid supporter of neighboring farmers, and an innovator having been one of the first chefs in New Jersey to use locally grown farm-fresh fruits and vegetables, free-range grass-fed livestock.

-This 84-seat restaurant is located in a converted house, with an attractive vestibule that opens onto a reception area adorned with gold leaf arched ceiling glitters with gold leaf.
-There are three separate rooms, all with a warm and inviting ambiance, comfortable chairs or banquettes, with some bistro style seating.
+Cafe Panache is an 84-seat restaurant located in a converted house, with an attractive vestibule that opens onto a reception area adorned with gold leaf arched ceiling glitters with gold leaf.
+There are three separate rooms, all with a warm and inviting ambiance Tables are set with white linen, comfortable chairs, or banquettes, with some bistro style seating.

 There is also a Private Room available for dining, and plenty of on-site parking.

 Cafe Panache is open six days/week from December through June, Tuesday - Sunday) and five days/week from July - November (Tuesday - Saturday)

 * Description of Restaurant Classification - Chef-Inspired Fine Dining: